dingziran/xvfb_runner/README.md

 $ git clone <this repo>

 ### modify kill.sh
-Xvfb-runner will kill orphan process periodically by run kill.sh.
+Xvfb-runner will kill orphan process periodically by running kill.sh.
 Modify to meet your need.

 ### using pm2 to keep it running.